ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

 - `loadbalancer.openstack.org/x-forwarded-for`

   **Not supported**.
-If you want to keep the source IP we do recommend to use an Ingress-controller, for example: https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/octavia-ingress-controller/using-octavia-ingress-controller.md
+If you want perform Layer 7 load balancing we do recommend to use the official Octavia Ingress-controller: https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/octavia-ingress-controller/using-octavia-ingress-controller.md

 - `loadbalancer.openstack.org/timeout-client-data` //SUPPORTED